chris86tian/usefy/README.md

 ## Introduction

-GrowthHungry provides a seamless way to manage courses, track user progress, handle transactions, and deliver notifications.
+Usefy provides a seamless way to manage courses, track user progress, handle transactions, and deliver notifications.
 It enables users to:
 - Enroll in courses.
 - Monitor their learning journey with detailed progress tracking.
 - Manage financial transactions related to course enrollments.